|

 .

-The campaign posters will be put up at French airports and in
+The campaign posters will be put up at French airports and in resorts, and there will also be an online

 Some 700,000 Britons visited